malikoth/misc/README.md

 You can control the format of the text displayed in the statusbar, and apply [Python string formatting](https://docs.python.org/2.7/library/string.html#formatstrings) to it.
 You can use all of the variables shown in the 'Current track' menu to display whatever information you want.
-Python string formatting capabilities give you access to alignment, spacing, fill, number formatting, and min and max width for each field in the format string.
+Python string formatting capabilities give you access to alignment, spacing, fill, number, and min and max width for each field in the format string.
 Make it as long or as short as you want, and make it display whatever information you care about.